atomobianco/ontologist/CONVENTIONS.md

 - `feature` is for adding, refactoring or removing a feature
 - `fix` is for fixing a bug
-- `test` is for experimenting outside of an issue/ticket
+- `test` is for experimenting outside an issue/ticket

 After the category, there should be a "/" followed by a description which sums up the purpose of this specific branch.
 This description should be short and "kebab-cased".